 Compare CDSL and NSDL, the two major depositories in India, based on their features, operations, and services for investors.

-In India’s securities market, the dematerialisation of shares has revolutionised the way investors hold and transfer securities.
+In India’s securities market, the dematerialisation of shares has transformed how investors hold and transfer securities.
 The transition from physical share certificates to electronic form is facilitated by two central depositories: National Securities Depository Limited (NSDL) and Central Depository Services Limited (CDSL).
-Both play a crucial role in ensuring safe, efficient, and secure management of securities.
-Understanding the difference between NSDL and CDSL helps investors make informed decisions about their Demat accounts and securities management.
+Both play an important role in ensuring safe, efficient, and secure management of securities.
+Understanding the difference between NSDL and CDSL helps investors understand how their Demat accounts and securities are managed.

 Here are the differences between NSDL and CDSL: